Spec Ops: Rangers Lead the Way

+Gameplay

+Spec Ops: Rangers Lead The Way is a tactical shooter game.

 Development

 Spec Ops: Rangers Lead the Way was designed to be more of a simulation than previous video games involving the control of ground forces.
 The developers chose the United States Army Rangers as the subject because of their dangerous missions, aggressive combat tactics, and high casualty rates.

 Zombie conducted extensive research for the game, including consulting and using motion capture with a former special forces instructor, attending live fire drills at Fort Lewis, and photographing real soldiers for texture mapping.

 Originally the game was to be published for both Windows and PlayStation by BMG Interactive.
 The PlayStation version was to stream data in order to eliminate load times and utilize true 3D-clipping in order to eliminate tearing in polygonal seams.
 In mid-1997 BMG Interactive shut down its North American operations, and as 1998 opened the game was still left without a publisher.
 Spec Ops: Rangers Lead the Way was also originally planned to have no music.
 BMG executive producer Mike Suarez commented, "Why waste money on a CD-quality soundtrack?
 We're focusing on what's more critical to the gameplay and giving it a production value that more than makes up for the absence of music."

+The game was picked up by Ripcord Games, which opted to release it only for Windows.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 Next Generation said that the game "succeeds at delivering the tension and excitement of a true Army Ranger mission."

+By 2001, the game generated more than $29 million in revenue.